shasmithareddy/GrowwLens/README.md

 # GrowwLens

-## Intelligent market intelligence for traders
+## Intelligent market watchlist for Investors and Traders

 GrowwLens is a trader-focused market intelligence terminal that turns a watchlist into an explanation layer for the market.